 Orange swirl cake is a simple and delicious dessert that’s perfect for any occasion!
-This moist and flavorful cake is made with fresh oranges, and it’s topped with a delicate orange-flavored glaze.
+This moist and flavorful cake is made with fresh oranges and topped with a delicate orange-flavored glaze.

-This orange cake is truly irresistible – the orange flavor is so bright and fresh yet not overwhelming.
+This orange cake is truly irresistible.
+The orange flavor is bright and fresh yet not overwhelming.
 It’s sure to be a hit with everyone who tries it!

 orange swirl cake two slices stacked on a black plate with silver fork